 - You have a fever.

-- You think you have an infection, such as a cough, cold, or the flu.
+- You think you have a cough, a cold, or the flu.

 - You have new bruises or bruises that are getting bigger.

 - Your lymph nodes become painful or larger.

 - You are losing weight without trying.